abraia/gulp-abraia/README.md

 type.
 For instance, you can convert all your images to the WebP format with `extname: 'webp'`.

-## New features
+## Image editing

-* Now it is very easy to automate branding and editing operations creating actions with the WYSIWYG editor from the the [web console](https://abraia.me/console).
+Now, with the [web image editor](https://abraia.me/console/editor) you can easily create and use templates to automate your branding and editing operations.
+For instance you can use the web console to create your branding template (e.g. abraia.atn) and use it to brand, resize, and optimize to get all your images branded with a width of 750 pixels (`width: 750`) preserving the format our your original image.

 ```js
 gulp.task('variants', () => {